owncloud-archive/documentation/developer_manual/app/tutorial/finishing_touches.rst

 =======================
-Apply finishing touches
+Apply Finishing Touches
 =======================

-Now the only thing left is to style the textarea in a nicer fashion.
-To do that open ``ownnotes/css/style.css`` and replace the content with the following :doc:`CSS <css>` code:
+Now, the only thing left is to style the textarea in a nicer fashion.
+To do that open ``ownnotes/css/style.css`` and replace the content with the following :doc:`CSS <../fundamentals/css>` code:

 .. code-block:: css